 - 9. This case also involved Electronically Stored Information (ESI).
 Plaintiffs negotiated search terms with, and received ESI from, most of the 19 defendants.
 In total, Plaintiffs have served 781 requests for production and 177 interrogatories.
-Plaintiffs have received and reviewed more than 106,000 documents including 341,000 pages (including large spreadsheets of data).
-Plaintiffs have also taken twelve depositions, including two experts. - 10.
+Plaintiffs have received and reviewed more than 39,526 documents including 197,850 pages (including large spreadsheets of data).
+Plaintiffs have also taken five depositions. - 10.
 Defensive discovery has also required extensive effort.
-The named plaintiffs have responded to 598 requests for production, 271 interrogatories, and 514 requests for admission.
+The named plaintiffs have responded to 543 requests for production, 261 interrogatories, and 514 requests for admission.
 Plaintiffs have produced more than 58,027 documents together with 114,087 pages.
-Plaintiffs production includes both paper documents gathered by hand (with in-person assistance from Mr. Brown, myself and others from LCHB at the plaintiffs' farms), which were collated and ESI.
-Each of the five named plaintiffs has sat for a full-day deposition, which required Paul and I to travel to Kona when Hawaii was in the midst of a mandated lockdown due to the pandemic.
-Since the time of my last fee declaration, multiple additional depositions have taken place. - 11.
-The parties also engaged in extensive third-party discovery, collectively serving 52 subpoenas, which have yielded 7,428 documents and more than 123,000 pages. - 12.
+Plaintiffs production includes both paper documents gathered by hand (with in-person assistance from Mr. Brown, myself and others from LCHB at the plaintiffs' farms) and collated as well as ESI.
+Each of the five named plaintiffs has sat for a full-day deposition, which required Mr. Brown and I to travel to Kona when Hawaii was in the midst of a mandated lockdown due to the pandemic. - 11.
+The parties also engaged in extensive third-party discovery, collectively serving 36 subpoenas, which have yielded 4,801 documents and more than 106,000 pages. - 12.
+To compound the challenge of litigating against 22 defendants, much of our work was accomplished during the COVID-19 pandemic, which presented its own unique set of challenges, thereby adding additional unanticipated cost and delays. - 13.
 Attorneys from KTC (principally Paul Richard Brown, Dan Hagen, Josh Howard, Mark Bailey and I) have played a significant and active role in virtually every aspect of this case, including: - a.
 Authored or edited briefs and motions that have been presented in the litigation to date, including oppositions to motions to dismiss and discovery motions; - b. drafted and propounding dozens of requests for production, interrogatories, and requests for admissions; - c. oversaw the production of tens of thousands of documents;